MicrosoftEdge/MSEdgeExplainers/WebVTTCaptionStyling/explainer.md

 For web video content that uses the WebVTT standard to include a caption payload for HTML5 content, this change will apply the caption styling preferences the user explicitly sets in the OS Settings app on Windows 10 or macOS.<br><br>
 For videos that don’t use the WebVTT standard for closed captioning, no change in behavior should be observed with this change.
 ### Feature Flag
 This change is behind a ui::base feature flag.
+This flag is enabled by default in Chromium.
 ```C++
 COMPONENT_EXPORT(UI_BASE_FEATURES)
 extern const base::Feature kSystemCaptionStyle;